RESEARCH PROJECT GRANTS

 HOW TO APPLY

-If you intend to apply for a Research Project Grant there are now three steps for submission
+If you intend to apply for a Research Project Grant there are now four steps for submission (5 steps if you are applying for the CCNSW Box Rallies Project Grant):

-Submit a NHMRC project grant application through RGMS.
+Submit a NHMRC Ideas Grant application through the NHMRC granting system.
 Visit the

 NHMRC website for information.